allegro/blog/_posts/2024-04-23-INP-new-core-web-vitals.md

 ### 3. Be aware of “Layout thrashing”

 Some operations from JavaScript code can force layout style recalculation in order for the browser to calculate, for example, the new position of elements.
-Sometimes if an operation like this appears in the wrong place in the code it may be necessary for the browser to perform style recalculation in the middle of the task (synchronously) making it much longer.
+Sometimes, suppose an operation like this appears in the wrong place in the code.
+In that case, it may be necessary for the browser to perform style recalculation in the middle of the task (synchronously), making it much longer.
 Especially if the recalculation affects many elements.
 Such situations occur most often when the styles of an element are changed and then immediately the values of those styles are requested in JavaScript.
 Avoid mixing read and update DOM operations in the same task.